Pouya-SZ/Bioneuromorphics/README.md

 In case of using the proposed methods in this work, please refer to the following papers:

-P. S. Zarrin, F. Zahari, H. Kohlstedt, and C. Wenger.
-“On-chip Recognition of Saliva Samples of COPD and Healthy Controls Using a Memristive Neuromorphic Processor,” In IEEE Transactions on Biomedical Engineering, 2020

-P. S. Zarrin, N. Roeckendorf, and C. Wenger.
-In-vitro Classification of Saliva Samples of COPD Patients and Healthy Controls Using Non-perceptron Machine Learning Tools.
-Annals of biomedical engineering, 2020.
+Soltani Zarrin, P.; Ibne Jamal, F.; Roeckendorf, N.; Wenger, C. Development of a Portable Dielectric Biosensor for Rapid Detection of Viscosity Variations and Its In Vitro Evaluations Using Saliva Samples of COPD Patients and Healthy Control.
+Healthcare 2019, 7, 11.